ananyagandhi/Numerical-Methods/README.md

 # Numerical-Methods
-Notes for APMA E4300 Introduction to Numerical Methods at Columbia University
+APMA E4300 Introduction to Numerical Methods at Columbia University